oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 ---
 layout: applicant
 title: Information for Applicants
-description: <b>Due to COVID-19, OceanHackWeek (OHW) 2020 will take place as a virtual, online event.
+description: <b>OceanHackWeek (OHW) 2021 will take place as a hybrid in-person and virtual, online event.
-    <a href="applicant-info.html">Applications</a> closed on July 13, 2020.
+    <a href="applicant-info.html">Applications</a> closed on July 14, 2021.

     In OceanHackWeek we will explore the intersection of data science and oceanography through tutorials and hands-on “hacking” projects.